 The third product is Topaz Gigapixel AI which is used for upscaling images by up to 600% while totally preserving image quality.
 I use Gigapixel for two primary applications within my editing workflow.
 The first is on images where I need to crop in on the subject.
 Example, with my Nikon D5 at 20MP if I crop out half of the frame I am left effectively with 10MP to work with.
 Topaz Gigapixel AI allows me to render that image back to a resolution of my choice up to 600% of the size.

 And the final review is on JPEG to RAW AI which allows you to convert a JPEG to a RAW format which provides an enhanced editing capability that would not be possible if we were editing a JPEG image.
 This product has now been dropped from the Image Quality Bundle.

 I’ll give you a high-level overview of each product within the Topaz Image Quality Bundle AI below however, I do encourage those who wish to go deeper to explore each product through the links above for full reviews.

-Bundle To Save Cash: And before we get in to the review I will help you learn from my mistake and save some cash.
-Purchasing the products one by one is more expensive than buying the Topaz Image Quality Bundle AI out of the gate and trust me your going to want all three; Topaz Denoise, Sharpen and Gigapixel if you are a wildlife photographer.
+Bundle To Save Cash: Before I get into the review, please learn from my mistake and save some cash.
+Purchasing the products one by one is more expensive than buying the Topaz Image Quality Bundle AI out of the gate and trust me you’re going to want all three; Topaz Denoise, Sharpen and Gigapixel if you are a wildlife photographer.